Did you know that there are many beautiful squares in Lisbon, Portugal? Each of them is a great place to relax and enjoy the views.

 A must-see for travel lovers is Rosa-dos-Ventos (Rose Compass).
 You can find it right next to the enormous monument Padrão dos Descobrimentos along the Tagus River.
 The square is a large compass and it has a map of the world in the center.
 This square was a gift to Lisbon from the South African government.

 Jardim de São Pedro de Alcântara

-In Lisbon, you can find many great viewpoints (miradouros), and here you can also find some great squares.
+The many great viewpoints (miradouros) are one of the reasons why people visit Lisbon, and here you can also find some great squares.
 Miradouro de São Pedro de Alcântara consists of two parts, a higher level, and a lower level.
 From both squares, you’ll have a great overview of Lisbon.
 There are also many benches which makes it a great place to relax.

 Campo das Cebolas